rehierl/abstract-properties/13-x-document-order/13-0-the-tag-based-syntax/3-0-well-formed-documents.md

 which there is **no matching tag**.

 ```
-      overlapping scopes
+   overlapping pairs of tags
 <a>, .., <b>, .., </a>, .., </b>
 |>-a---------------->|
          |>-b----------------->|
 ```

-Likewise, an implementation must take into account that an input document might be such that the pairs of start- and end-tags define **overlapping scopes**.
+Likewise, an implementation must take into account that the input document is such that it contains **overlapping pairs of start- and end-tags**.

 Note that the scope of node `a` can be said to **reach into** the scope of node `b`.
 Likewise, the scope of node `b` can be said to **reach out of** the scope of node `a`.

+Note that overlapping pairs of tags define overlapping strings and therefore overlapping scopes.
+Because of that, an input document that has overlapping pairs of tags **does not correspond with a node tree**.

 <!-- ======================================================================= -->
 ## xml - well-formed documents